MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/diskraid.md

 -   **TB** for terabyte
 -   **PB** for petabyte
 **drives=**
-Specifies the <drive_number> for the drives to use when creating a LUN. if the **size=** parameter is not specified, the LUN created is the largest possible size allowed by all the specified drives.
+Specifies the <drive_number> for the drives to use when creating a LUN.
+If the **size=** parameter is not specified, the LUN created is the largest possible size allowed by all the specified drives.
 Providers use the drives in the order specified when possible.
 **noerr**
 Specifies that any failures that occur while performing this operation should be ignored.
 This is useful in script mode.
 ##### remarks